btcz/bitcoinz/src/test/README.md

 configure some other framework (we want as few impediments to creating unit tests as possible).

-The build system is setup to compile an executable called "test_bitcoin" that runs all of the unit tests.
+The build system is setup to compile an executable called "test_bitcoinz" that runs all of the unit tests.
 The main source file is called test_bitcoin.cpp, which simply includes other files that contain the actual unit tests (outside of a couple required preprocessor